tralfaz/GUTS/README.md

 provides controls to change various parameters used in generating random starting conditions.

-The other window is used excusiovely to display simulation scene.
+The other window is used excusively to display simulation scene.
 This window provides the user the ability to rotate, zoom, and shift the scene.
 This can be done with the following actions: